ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 ## Chapter 9 - Delegates, Lambdas, and Events

+Page 260 - Text error in the last paragraph.
+The text should be:
+...the event is fired by invoking the method **NewCar**.

 Page 264 - Wrong code in NewCarIsHere, the code should be like this:

 ```csharp